 My main reason for taking a staycation this year was to focus on my side hustles.
 I got caught up on my blog, made a few videos for Youtube, and fixed a few things on my Twitch channel.
 It’s amazing how much you can accomplish with this stuff when you actually have the time to put into it.

 The first staycation I ever had was for the sole purpose of playing and beating Champions of Norrath.
-It’s this old school PS2 game that is part of the Everquest series, and the first ever top down action adventure game I ever played.
+It’s this old-school PS2 game that is part of the Everquest series and the first-ever top-down action-adventure game I ever played.

 After I stumbled across it at a garage sale, I decided that I needed to beat it.
-I got me a bunch of horrible for you munchies, took five days off of work, and parked myself on the couch for an epic gaming marathon.
+I got myself a bunch of horrible for you munchies, took five days off of work, and parked myself on the couch for an epic gaming marathon.